feribsd/my-i3-dotfiles/README.md

 ```

-Other distros will need to install the same packages with their own package manager (apt, dnf, apk, etc.).
+Other distros will need to install the same packages with their own package manager (apt, dnf, apk).

 How to Use